On this page

 name 'x' is not definedIs x assigned above this line?

-name 'pd' is not definedDid you import pandas as pd?
+name 'pd' is not definedDid you run import pandas as pd?

-free variable 'x' referenced before assignment in enclosing scopeClosure scope issue — restructure, don't use global
+free variable 'x' referenced before assignment in enclosing scopeClosure scope issue, restructure without global

-For NameError that appears only at runtime based on specific inputs (conditional paths that rarely execute), paste the function and the call stack into DebugAI.
-It traces which conditional branch failed to assign the name and shows the path that triggered the error.
+For NameError that appears only at runtime based on specific inputs, paste the function and the call stack into DebugAI and it will trace which conditional branch failed to assign the name.

 Debug faster starting today.